BrightspaceUI/core/components/inputs/README.md

 - `readonly` (Boolean): makes the input read-only
 - `required` (Boolean): indicates that a value is required
 - `size` (Number): size of the input
-* `slot-padding-width` (Number, default: `2.2`): total padding (in `rem` units) prior to start/end of input box content when slot is used.
-Left and right slot content padding will be calculated to be even based on size of slot content and this property's value.
 - `step` (String): for number inputs, sets the step size
 - `type` (String, default: `'text'`): can be one of `text`, `email`, `number`, `password`, `tel`, `url`
 - `value` (String, default: `''`): value of the input